 Excel Timesheet – Example #2

-In the previous example, we have seen that how many hours an employee has been worked by using the normal arithmetic formula now in this example we will use the time function with 24 hours format.
+In the previous example, we have seen that how many hours an employee has been worked by using the normal arithmetic formula; now, in this example, we will use the time function in 24 hours format.

-Suppose assume that management wants to pay the employees on an hourly basis based on the timings they have worked.
+Suppose assume that management wants to pay the employees on an hourly basis based on their work timings.

 Here we can see that employee IN and OUT timings for various employees.
 Now we need to calculate the number of hours employee has been worked by following with the below steps: